 To prepare this dish, it is best to use white fish like cod, bass or grouper.
 Use just the fish fillet if you prefer but to the Chinese, it is important to serve the fish as a whole, with the head and tail intact during the festive season.
 It is considered auspicious to have fish served during the reunion dinner, which takes place a day before Chinese New Year as the pronunciation of fish in Chinese (“Yu”) sounds similar to the word surplus.
 Hence, having a whole fish to begin the year signifies the start of a new year with surplus and abundance!

 Despite being a fairly easy dish to prepare, the flesh of the fish will be tough if it is steamed for too long.
-Depending on the size and thickness of the fish, steaming a fish normally takes around 15-20 minutes.
+Depending on the size and thickness of the fish, steaming a fish normally takes around 15 to 20 minutes.

 Rinse the fish and use a paper towel to pat it dry.
 Place fish on a plate and put ginger pieces and spring onions on and underneath the fish to get rid of the fishy smell.
 Pour Shaoxing wine on the fish.